 Another name for epinephrine is adrenaline, and some refer to norepinephrine as noradrenaline.

-In this article, we discuss the similarities and differences between epinephrine and norepinephrine, along with their functions.
-We also cover their medical uses and the health effects of having too much or too little of either compound in the body.
+In this article, we discuss the similarities and differences between epinephrine and norepinephrine, along with their functions and medical uses.
+We also outline the health effects of having too much or too little of either compound in the body.

-Neurotransmitters are also a type of chemical messenger, but they only occur in nerve cells and travel across synapses, which are junctions where two nerve fibers meet.
+Neurotransmitters have a similar function.
+However, they only occur in nerve cells and travel across synapses, which are junctions where two nerve fibers meet.
 Nerves cells produce neurotransmitters in response to electrical impulses.

-The adrenal medulla, the inner portion of the adrenal gland, regulates and secretes both epinephrine and norepinephrine in response to stress and other imbalances in the body, such as low blood pressure.
+The adrenal medulla is the inner portion of the adrenal gland.
+It regulates and secretes both epinephrine and norepinephrine in response to stress and other imbalances in the body, such as low blood pressure.

-When the brain perceives danger, the amygdala triggers the hypothalamus to activate the autonomic nervous system.
+When the brain perceives danger, the amygdala triggers the hypothalamus to activate the autonomic nervous system (ANS).

-Signals from the autonomic nervous system stimulate the adrenal gland to start pumping epinephrine into the bloodstream.
+Signals from the ANS stimulate the adrenal gland to start pumping epinephrine into the bloodstream.
 People often refer to this surge of epinephrine as an adrenaline rush or the fight or flight response.

-Epinephrine affects the heart, lungs, muscles, and blood vessels.
-Its release into the bloodstream brings about several physiological changes, such as:
+The release of epinephrine into the bloodstream brings about several physiological changes, such as: